wavesoft/CVMWeb/README.md

 # How to install the plugin

-The plugin has no installation system yet, but you can install it manually using one of the following techniques:
+The plugin has no installation system yet, but you can install it manually using one of the following techniques.
+You can always find the latest binary builds for your operating system in the *builds* directory.

 ## Installing on Mac OSX